 As we age, our collagen levels naturally decline, which can contribute to skin thinning and laxity.
 Therefore, as part of an ongoing treatment plan, we may recommend light-based therapy to help maintain skin quality in the lower face.

-Light-based therapy can help stimulate collagen activity, improve skin texture and support overall skin health.
+Light-based therapy can help stimulate collagen activity, address skin texture and support overall skin health.
 Rather than treating jowls symptomatically, this treatment helps to slow the visible signs of ageing in the lower face and helps manage factors that contribute to their development.

 Patients are assessed during an initial consultation to determine suitability and frequency of treatments.